 Occupational Health for Workers and Employers

 The field of occupational medicine exists to help people stay safe in their work environment and receive medical care and supervision specific to their particular employment situation.
-Read on to learn more about occupational medicine and how our occupational medicine services at Lompoc Valley Medical Center can help you reach your ideal state of wellness.

 Our occupational medicine providers can work directly with your employer to ensure that you meet specific criteria to return to work or receive work restrictions as needed.
 Occupational medicine providers are very sensitive to your work environment and the characteristics of your specific employer.
 This can be crucial to properly document claims for worker’s compensation and other financial programs.
 Occupational medicine providers are also adept at coordinating between all the parties involved in a workplace injury, from the patient and employer to the specialists and insurer.